 Cocktail Attire: Skip long formal style dresses.
 Arrive in a knee, tea or ankle-length design.
 For a very contemporary look, wear a chic jumpsuit.
 Be sure it is in a fabric like satin or jersey suitable for a wedding.
 Avoid materials like denim that are certainly more suitable for casual, everyday clothing.

 Beach Formal: This can be a fabulous opportunity to slip on a dress that is pretty and comfortable.
-Shop for maxi dresses that can keep you cool sitting or standing on the beach.
+Shop for maxi plus size dresses to wear to a wedding that can keep you cool sitting or standing on the beach.

 Add a bolero to keep you warm in case the weather turns cool on the beach.
 Or show off your lengths in a knee-length sundress in a flowing fabric like chiffon that blows in the tropical breezes.

 Accessorize your beach wedding guest dress with bright color jewelry.
 A straw hat easily shields your face from the sun.
 Leave your high heels at home.
 Flats or sandals fit the occasion perfectly.
 And who knows, you may just end up going barefoot after the couple ties the knot!

 Dressy Casual: This code always raises the toughest questions on what to wear.
 It tends to be vague and open-ended.
 Avoid a formal dress.
 But steer away from attire that is too casual.
 Feel free to put on a pretty skirt with a fancy top.
 (Think lace!)
 Pants are also appropriate but avoid jeans, leggings or sweatpants.
 You don’t want to look like you’re going to the gym or shopping.

 When in doubt, reach for your Little Black Dress.
 You’ll never go wrong!
 If it’s any afternoon wedding in a simple setting, a flirty, fun informal cocktail dress works perfectly.